senalbulumulle/dotfiles/README.md

   since all this time, Senal's i3wm config is just stock and just minimal.

 - This also includes the sway configuration as well.
 For the Wayland Lovers lol

-- Senal's dotfiles will be eventually be automated either
-	- GNU stow
-	- YADM
-    - or his own tool